whisthq/whist/backend/services/subscriptions/README.md

-# Hasura Subscriptions
+# Whist Hasura Subscriptions

-This directory contains files relating to the pubsub implementation.
+This directory contains files relating to the Whist pubsub implementation, which we use for our various backend services to interact between each other via our database(s).
+If you're not familiar with a publish-subscribe (pubsub) architecture, you can read more about it [here](https://hasura.io/docs/1.0/graphql/manual/pubsub.html).

-For the go implementation, we use the official [Hasura client](https://github.com/hasura/go-graphql-client) which supports subscriptions out of the box.
+For the Go implementation, we use the official [Hasura client](https://github.com/hasura/go-graphql-client) which supports subscriptions out of the box.
+The code is structured as follows:

-The GraphQL queries are made on the `queries.go` file.
+- The GraphQL queries are made on the `queries.go` file.
-The functions relating to starting and stopping the Hasura client are located on the `client.go` file.
+- The functions relating to starting and stopping the Hasura client(s) are located on the `client.go` file.
-Heroku connection strings are set on the `connection.go` file Logic for running the client and subscriptions is located on the `subscriptions.go` file.
+- Heroku connection strings are set on the `connection.go` file.
+- Logic for running an Hasura client and subscriptions is located on the `subscriptions.go` file.

-### Adding a subscription to Hasura
+## Adding a subscription to Hasura

-For creating a new Hasura subscription follow the implementation:
+For creating a new Hasura subscription, refer to the following implementation:

 ```go
 // InstanceStatusSubscription defines the event when